 The transport of unaccompanied packages is not permitted.

 9.6.
-Transport of bicycles and micro-mobility devices on LPT services
+Bicycle and micro-mobility devices transport in LPT services

-Bicycles, scooters and other micro-mobility devices may only be transported on public transport if:
+Bicycles, scooters and other micro-mobility devices may only be transported on the vehicles if:

-The transport of micro-mobility devices, in accordance with the above conditions, is free of charge, limited to one device per passenger with a valid ticket.
+Micro-mobility devices, as described above, may be carried free of charge, within the limit of one device per passenger with a valid ticket.
 For cases larger than those indicated above, an additional ticket must be purchased.

 9.6.1.
-Transport of bicycles and micro-mobility devices on dedicated BUS&BICI services
+Bicycle and micro-mobility devices transport in dedicated BUS&BICI (BIKE&BUS) services

-For information and to reserve a bicycle space, please visit www.fsbusitalia.it, section “Tourism".
+For information and booking a bike spot, please visit www.fsbusitalia.it, “Tourism" section.

 The Company rejects all liability for the consequences of non-compliance with the above rules.
 The customer or their guardian is also liable to the Company for any damage caused.

 Regulation (EU) No. 181/2011 of 16 February 2011 establishes the rights of passengers utilising bus and coach transport.
-Pursuant to Article 25, paragraphs 1 and 2 of the aforementioned regulation, information on passenger rights is published on the website and displayed at the carrier's bus stations.
+Pursuant to Article 25(1,2) of the aforementioned regulation, information on passenger rights is published on the website and on billboards at the carrier's bus stations.

 The national body responsible for the application of the aforementioned Regulation is the Autorità di Regolazione dei Trasporti - Via Nizza 230, 10126 Turin (www.autorita-trasporti.it).